heracleia/pyrdmp/README.md

 You can run examples by navigating to `examples/` and running `./ex_dmp_adaptation.py`

+`ex_dmp_adaptation.py` includes an argparser.
+A description of the available commands can be found with: `python ex_dmp_adaptation.py --help`

 ## Notes

 Tested on Ubuntu 16.04, 14.04, and 12.04